ga-wdi-lessons/react-intro/readme.md

 </html>
 ```

-> Here we're (1) linking to the Bootstrap CDN and (2) creating a `div` with an id of `app`, which is the DOM element to which we'll be attaching our React application later on.
+> Here we're creating a `div` with an id of `app`, which is the DOM element to which we'll be attaching our React application later on.

 ### Webpack
 ​